Boise Airport: ATC tower

 In 2008, city officials broke ground for Boise Air Terminal's new airport traffic control tower, the latest facilities improvement.
-The tower's height at 295 ft made it the tallest building in the state of Idaho until it was surpassed by the Zions Bank Idaho Headquarters Building in 2013 (at 323 ft), and the Northwest's tallest control tower.
-It was relocated to the south side of the airport in order to control an existing Guard assault strip, runway 09/27, south of Gowen Field.
+The tower's height at 295 ft made it the tallest building in the state of Idaho (surpassed in 2013 by the 323 ft Zions Bank Idaho Headquarters Building in downtown Boise), and the Northwest's tallest control tower.
+It was relocated to the south side of the airport in order to control an existing 5000 ft Guard assault strip, runway 09/27, south of Gowen Road.
 The tower was planned and constructed when it was believed that the radar functions would be moved to Salt Lake City in Utah.
 After it was decided to leave the radar positions in Boise, the facility at the base of the tower was redesigned and partially remodeled to house the Terminal Radar Approach Control (TRACON).

 The tower and TRACON opened on September 16, 2013, with updated electronics and equipment, including the STARS radar system; improving services and safety for pilots and the flying public.
 With the expanded facilities and new equipment, the TRACON operates the approach control for Boise Airport, and also remotely operates the approach control for the Bozeman Airport in Montana.
 The TRACON was then renamed Big Sky Approach to reflect the broader geographical coverage.
 The consolidation of Boise and Bozeman approach control facilities into Big Sky Approach is part of the FAA's continuing plan to consolidate approach control services across the nation.
 Boise's TRACON was designed with the option of adding additional radar scopes, and may offer approach control services to other airports in the future.